Statin pills help even if you're not at high risk

 Practical Takeaways

-If you're over 40 and have LDL >2 mmol/L, ask your doctor about your 10-year CVD risk score and whether statins could reduce your risk by 20% with minimal side effects.
+If you’re 40–60 with no heart disease but have high LDL or family history, ask your doctor about your 10-year risk score and whether statins could help.

 high confidence